eventbrite/eventbrite.php/examples/event-list-example.md

 A [working example page based on this guide](https://raw.github.com/ryanjarvinen/eventbrite.php/master/examples/event-list-example.php) should come bundled with the API client.
 You will just need to add your authentication tokens in order to get it working.

 ##Additional event list customization##
 If this guide's resulting HTML event list does not meet your needs, you can always define your own custom function, and then pass it to Eventbrite::eventList() to convert each event into whatever you like.
+Here is an example demonstrating how that might work -

-Here is an example of how that might work:
+Define your custom rendering function:
     $custom_render_function = function($evnt){
         $time = strtotime($evnt->start_date);
         if( isset($evnt->venue) && isset( $evnt->venue->name )){